View Rita Barth's Obituary on journaltimes.com and share memories

 January 5, 1934 – September 20, 2019

-RACINE – Rita Ida (nee: Funk) Barth, age 85, beloved wife of the late Wilfred H. Barth and dear mother of Sharon (Dan) Kreye, Lynn Jonas, Wilfred H. "Bill" (Amy) Barth Jr., and Greg (Terri) Barth; passed away at Ascension All Saints Hospital on Friday, September 20, 2019 surrounded with the love of her family.
+RACINE – Rita Ida (nee: Funk) Barth, age 85, passed away at Ascension All Saints Hospital on Friday, September 20, 2019 surrounded with the love of her family.

 A Mass of Christian Burial will be celebrated on Friday, September 27, 2019 at 11:00 am in St. Richard of Chichester Catholic Church (1503 Grand Avenue) with Fr.
 Antony Primal Thomas officiating.
 Interment will take place in Calvary Cemetery.
 A memorial luncheon will follow.
 Visitation will be in Draeger-Langendorf Funeral Home on Thursday from 5:00 – 7:00 pm and in the church on Friday from 10:00 – 11:00 am.
 Memorials to St. Monica's Senior Living have been suggested.